Skip to main content

 An operating agreement is considered an internal document, which means you don’t have to file a copy with the state.
 But you must still have one on record to remain compliant with Missouri state law.
 If you don’t draft an operating agreement, your LLC will be subject to Missouri’s default LLC laws.

 Tip: Writing an operating agreement isn’t as natural for most people as, say, writing an email.
-We had our attorneys draft an operating agreement exclusively for Missouri, and you can access it for free.
+We had our attorneys draft an Missouri LLC operating agreement template, and you can access it for free.

 Let’s Set Up Your Missouri LLC!